pedromol/docker-matrix/readme.md

 * `LD_PRELOAD` This is set by default to use jemalloc as memory allocator, as that has been shown to greatly reduce the memory useage of synapse.
 To use the default malloc the environmental variable has to be emptied, by adding `-e LD_PRELOAD` when running the container.
+* `COTURN_ENABLE` By default the turn server is enabled.
+To disable it, set these variable to "false".

 ## build specific arguments